ZEN-universe/ZEN-garden/docs/files/input_structure.rst

 Technologies
 ==============
 The ``set_technologies`` folder is specified in three subfolders: ``set_conversion_technologies``, ``set_storage_technologies``, and ``set_transport_technologies``.
-Each technology has its own folder in the respective subfolder.
-Additional files can further parametrize the carriers (see :ref:`Attribute.json files`).
+Each technology has its own folder in the respective subfolder and must contain the ``attributes.json`` file.
+Additional files can further parametrize the technologies (see :ref:`Attribute.json files`).

 .. note::
     You can specify more technologies in the three subfolders than you end up using.
 That can be helpful if you want to model different scenarios with different technologies and carriers.